 The compression algorithms that you can permit or disallow for X Protocol compare as follows:

-Note that X Protocol's list of permitted compression algorithms
+Notice that X Protocol connections' list of permitted compression

-list of compression algorithms announced by MySQL Server, which is
+independently of the list of compression algorithms supported by

 server system variable.
-X Protocol does not fall back to using
+X Plugin does not fall back to using

 supported algorithms.
 This is not like the situation for the SSL